danielaparker/jsoncons/doc/ref/json_content_handler.md

 line and column information is provided in the [context](serializing_context.md) parameter.

     virtual void do_byte_string_value(const uint8_t* data, size_t length, const serializing_context& context) = 0;
+Receives a byte string value.
+Contextual information including line and column information is provided in the [context](serializing_context.md) parameter.

     virtual void do_bignum_value(int signum, const uint8_t* data, size_t length, const serializing_context& context) = 0;
+Receives a bignum using the sign-magnitude representation.
+The magnitude is an unsigned integer `n` encoded as a byte string data item in big-endian byte-order.
+If the value of signum is 1, the value of the bignum is `n`.
+If the value of signum is -1, the value of the bignum is `-1 - n`.
+An empty list means a zero value.
+Contextual information including line and column information is provided in the [context](serializing_context.md) parameter.

     virtual void do_integer_value(int64_t value, const serializing_context& context) = 0;
 Receives a signed integer value.
 Contextual information including